luke-bassett/top_color_challenge/README.md

-Submission for Pex Top Color Challenge assignment.
+Submission for Top Color Challenge.